Between Seeger and Dylan

 As it happens, I have a deep personal relationship with Pete Seeger’s music as well.

 For the past decade or so, I’ve earned my living as a socialist writer, but I was not actually raised in a red diaper household, and so among other things came upon “Solidarity Forever” for the first time quite late.
-I’m not sure exactly when it was (probably in late teens) but I still vividly remember the experience of hearing to it for the first time.
-It was, as you’ve probably guessed, one of Seeger’s great renditions, and it struck a chord deep within my soul.
-I don’t mean to embellish and, at risk of sounding very earnest here, the song had a profound effect on me.
+I’m not sure exactly when it was (probably in my late teens) but I still vividly remember the experience of hearing it for the first time.
+It was, as you’ve probably guessed, one of Seeger’s many great renditions, and it struck a chord deep within my soul.

 It was a complete moral revelation in just four verses and a chorus; a grand vision of transcendence, salvation, and universal emancipation all-in-one; true, pure, crystalline.
 Its message was earthly and secular, but nonetheless felt like a dispatch from some place beyond history, perhaps even beyond space and time.
 Injustice exists, it said, but collectively we can defeat it — not in the next world, but right here in this one with our own hands.
 It wasn’t just the words themselves, though they were certainly powerful.
 It was also the way Seeger and the chorus around him were singing them.